 Fire line Prep & Burn Piles

-A core component of the Emergency Response Team's conservation efforts throughout each year involves prescribed burning.
+A core component of the ERT's conservation efforts throughout each year involves prescribed burning.
 If the weather permits, Members assist partnering agencies with prescribed burns to help restore natural habitats, eradicate invasive species, and manage the forest health.
 From 2014 to 2017, the Emergency Response Team assisted Missouri state and local agencies in burning 28,781 acres of land.

 During peak fire season, when government agencies and rural fire departments with limited resources are overburdened with fire response, ERT Members offer the needed labor and expertise to protect land and homes in Missouri.
 Members utilize fire rakes, pulaskis, McLeods, leaf blowers, and other hand tools to help mitigate the spread of a wildfire.
 Members also take part in scouting for wildfires by manning fire towers throughout rural Missouri.
 From 2014 to 2017, the Emergency Response Team assisted state and local agencies in controlling and putting out wildfires over 1,656 acres of land.

 When wildfires in other states become out of control and agencies need more assistance, the ERT is ready to deploy.
 We provide extra people power to incidents that require trained support.
 Past deployments have included fires in Kansas, Oklahoma, and Montana.
 While on deployment, Members utilize techniques learned from prescribed burning, like holding the fire line and backing the fire.
 Teams also use drip torches to create a black space around certain areas of the fire, which helps contain the spread of the fire by eliminating fuel.